Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 From the above analysis of various indicators covering infrastructure, energy and nature, we see that cities must be measured in a wider framework to capture a more meaningful indicator of urban environmental sustainability, which must act as a foundation of future cities according to the [EEA](https://www.eea.europa.eu/themes/sustainability-transitions/urban-environment).
 Certain cities, such as London, have a high density of certain green infrastructure and also perform well in some other sustainability measures, but not so well in others - an "efficient public transport system" must be coupled with walkability and cyclability.
 Paris, with its [strong climate-positive policy directions](https://www.timeout.com/paris/en/things-to-do/paris-green-sustainable-city-plan-2030) needs to additionally tackle its low score regarding environmental and ecological quality as part of SDG15.

-Individual indicators have limitations - for example, it is difficult to standardise a vast number of individual metrics that provide a comprehensive analysis and that may be measured differently across the continent.
-Furthermore, it is difficult to combine the studied indicators into an actual outcome measure of resilience: a comprehensive analysis should also study cross-sectoral effects.

 Of course, every European city is at a different stage on the journey towards fully sustainable development, and each city faces unique challenges in tackling intertwined issues in environmental, social and economic sustainability.
-However, we cannot truly laud a city as environmentally sustainable unless it has measured and addressed all components; this requires a shift in the traditional mentality of a model of sustainable urbanisation.
+However, we cannot truly laud a city as environmentally sustainable unless it has measured and addressed all components, requiring a shift away from a narrow-scoped model of sustainable urbanisation.

 ## Appendix

+In using the following indicators, we assume that cities are defined in the same way across datasets and that there has been little change between 2019 and 2022.

 **[2019 SDG Index and Dashboards Report for European Cities](https://euro-cities.sdgindex.org/)** indicators.
 We select a few indicators covering SDGs 7, 11, 12, 13 and 15.
 Further information is available [here](https://s3.amazonaws.com/sustainabledevelopment.report/2019/2019_sdg_index_euro_cities.pdf).